 - Zoledronic acid (Zometa, Reclast)

 Rarely, bisphosphonate therapy has been linked to severe muscle, joint or bone pain, which might not resolve when the medication is discontinued.
-Bisphosphonates also can increase the risk of a rare condition in which a section of jawbone dies and deteriorates (osteonecrosis of the jawbone), usually associated with dental disease or a tooth extraction.
+Bisphosphonates can also increase the risk of a rare condition in which a section of jawbone dies and deteriorates (osteonecrosis of the jawbone), usually associated with active dental disease or oral surgery.

 If you can't tolerate bisphosphonates, your doctor might prescribe calcitonin (Miacalcin), a naturally occurring hormone involved in calcium regulation and bone metabolism.
 Calcitonin is a drug that you administer to yourself by injection or nasal spray.
 Side effects may include nausea, facial flushing and irritation at the injection site.